jsim2010/udacity-path_planning/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Reflection

+The first decision I made was for the path planner to reuse previously calculated points that had not been used yet (the previous path points).
+This helped to keep the path smooth and reduced the amount of calculation needed.

+There are 2 variables that were used to control the path of the car.
+Its speed and the lane that it was going towards.
+For every point added to the path, the car's speed was determined by moving it towards a speed just under the calculated maximum speed.
+The rate at which the speed was adjusted was low enough to pass the acceleration and jerk checks.
+If there were no cars in front of the car, the maximum speed was set to the speed limit.
+However, if there was a car in front, then the maximum speed was set to match that car's speed.

+If the car's maximum speed was equal to the speed limit, it would not change lanes.
+Otherwise, it would check the lanes on either side of it to determine if it was possible to change to a lane.
+A lane change was possible if the lane was an existing lane on the right side of the road and it did not contain a car that could cause a collision.
+If a lane was found that matched all these criteria, the car would choose that lane.

+Once the car's speed and lane were determined, a spline was used to calculate a smooth path from the end of the car's current path to the desired lane.
+Then as many points as were needed to fill the path were calculated and added to the path points.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).